Michael-Huang-9001/Clerkie_CC/README.md

 where the string of numbers is appended to the company name to distinguish unique transactions for that company.

 ## Checking recurrence
-To check recurrence for a group of transactions, first calculate the time interval that appears the most often.
+To check recurrence in a group of transactions, first calculate the time interval that appears the most often.
+When calculating these time intervals, only consider time intervals whose transaction amounts are +- 20% from one another.

-Then using that most often recurring time interval, filter out any transactions that have similar time intervals.
+Then using that most often recurring time interval, filter out any transactions that have similar time intervals and transaction amounts within 20% variance.

-Then using the same most often recurring time interval, calculate the next recurring transaction using the last recurring date found in the list of trasnactions.
+Finally, using that same most often recurring time interval, calculate the next recurring transaction using the last recurring date found in the list of transactions.